mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/index.md

 - Works offline
   - : Internet access is initially required to download the application and is also required when syncing data with the server or other users.
 This is required of all applications, not just PWAs.
 When [service workers] are set to create an offline experience, the application will keep working should the user lose or not have internet access.
 As the user makes changes while offline, the application can update local and session storage, and service workers can then sync the data once connectivity is restored.
 The user doesn't need to be actively engaging with the PWA, in fact, the PWA doesn't even need to be open, for it to send and retrieve server data.

-## Creating your first PWA
+## Tutorial chapters: creating your first PWA

-The three main components of any PWA are the base web application, the manifest, and the service worker.
 In this tutorial, we will create a PWA.
-The base web application is a period tracker, in which the user can track the beginning and end of their menstrual cycles.
-We'll create the application, then add the manifest and the service worker.
+The base web application is a period tracker, in which the user can track the beginning and end of each menstrual cycles.
+We'll create a static website shell and style it, then learn how to create a secure connection to view our progress.
+We'll add JavaScript functionality converting the shell into a fully functioning application storing data in localStorage.
+We will then progressively enhance our web application into an offline capable PWA by adding a manifest file, including iconography, and a service worker.

 The steps include: